jdiazvarela/compileC/README.md

 This contains a bash script to compile little C projects.

-# Personal Interes
+# Personal Interest

 I was looking to learn about dll stuff and i had an idea about how i wanted to work.

-The thing is i like to use the Linux terminal, so i made a script to read the source code (with some considerations) and run all the necessary commands for me.
+The thing is i like to use the Linux terminal, so i made a compilation script to read the source code (with some considerations) and run all the necessary commands for me.

 No magic, it gets the dependencies reading the "include" instructions right from the source.